 Recipes: Creamy Saffron Tea Latte

-vidyasaffronlatteAs an entrepreneur, my schedule varies each day as much as the weather does here in Oklahoma.
-And with a strong vata constitution, structure and stability is something I have to work extra hard to create to keep my flighty tendencies in check (ie. I’d be floating off into the ether right back to Tulum if the wind blew me in that direction!).
+vidyasaffronlatteAs an entrepreneur, my schedule can vary each day as much as the weather does.
+And with a strong vata constitution, creating structure and stability is something I’ve had to consciously develop.
 So I’ve made peace with early mornings these past few years and actually find solace in my daily rituals.
 In fact, I relish in rituals as a way to turn the everyday ordinary into a life infused with meaning and purpose.
 Here’s what a morning typically looks like around my house.

 1. Rise with the Sun.
 Okay, more like rise in the dark winter light by 6am with two cats sitting on my chest waiting for me to feed them.